ArthurCose/Scriptable-OpenNetBattle-Server/README.md

   - Virus battle
   - Transfer?
     - Send the player to a different server.
-  - Reset Map
-    - Remove players, map tiles, etc.
-    - Allows for multiple areas with one server.
 - Serverbound
-  - Interaction with Navi (Conversation)
-  - Interaction with Tile (Interact)
   - Menu Response (for Message, MessageQuestion, etc)
     - Allows scripting the next action (textbox, camera movement, etc).